-It is known that the transition from laminar to turbulent flow in the boundary layer is governed by the Reynolds number $Re = U{\infty} \cdot \frac{d}{v}$, where U{∞} is the free stream velocity, and the boundary layer thickness.
-The critical Reynolds number $(Re{crit.})$ at which the transition is initiated, is of 2,800 approximately (e.g.[9], [10])
+It is known that the transition from laminar to turbulent flow in the boundary layer is governed by the Reynolds number $R_e = U{-} d/v$ , where $U{-}$ is the free stream velocity, d the boundary layer thickness.
+The critical Reynolds number $R_e{crit}$ , at which the transition is initiated, is of 2,800 approximately(e.g. Hansen 1928, Schlichting 1968).

-In the case of the present flow, as shown in Fig.1, at 1 atmospheric pressure and temperature at 20°C, water has the kinematic viscosity $1.004 \times 10^{-2} \text{ cm}^2$ /s.
-When water is chosen as the fluid, and the constant velocity $U_0 = 10 \text{ cm/s}$ and the gap between the two walls $\delta=10$ cm are set, we obtain the Reynolds number $Re \simeq 10^4$.
+In case of the present flow, as shown in Fig.1, at 1 atmospheric pressure and temperature at 20°C, water has the kinematic viscosity $v=1.004 \times 10^{-2}$ cm/s.
+When water is chosen as the fluid, and the constant velocity $U_0 = 10$ cm/s and the gap between the two walls $\delta=10$ cm are set, we obtain the Reynolds number $R_e \simeq 10^4$ .
 The result of this calculation clearly illustrates how the flow is liable to be turbulent under an ordinary situation.

 The solution (2) is smooth analytical functions and thus this is only valid for laminar flow.

 The fundamental equations for fluid mechanics are the Navier-Stokes equation.
-This inherently nonlinear set of partial differential equations has no general solution, only several exact solutions, which are trivial in practice, and have been found [11].
+This inherently nonlinear set of partial differential equations has no general solution, only several exact solutions, which are trivial in practice, have been found(Wang 1991).
 All of these exact solutions are for laminar flows, and no turbulent flow solution is available yet.
 However, it is considered that each of the laminar solutions in (2) represents an approximate turbulent solution.
 In this regard, we consider that the solutions (2) are applicable for laminar flow as well as turbulent flow to some extent.
 However, it should be noted that the applicability of the present solutions to turbulent flow is severely limited.

-(c) Let us examine whether this solution is game information or not.
-The non-dimensional velocity $\frac{u}{U_0}$ varies from 1 to 0 with increasing non-dimensional distance $\frac{y}{\delta}$ in many ways with changing the parameter q.
-It can be considered that $\frac{u}{U_0}$ represents the uncertainty of game outcome.
-This is why uncertainty of game outcome takes the value of 1 at the start, and it decreases with increasing the game length and becomes the value of 0 at the end of the game.
+(c)Let us examine whether this solution is game information or not.

+The non-dimensional velocity $u/U_0$ varies from 1 to 0 with increasing non-dimensional distance $y/\delta$ in many ways with changing the parameter q.
+It can be considered that $u/U_0$ represents the uncertainty of game outcome.
+This is why uncertainty of game outcome takes the value of 1 at start, and it decreases with increasing the game length and becomes the value of 0 at the end of game.

 (d) Visualize the assumed flow with some means.

 Imagine that the assumed flow is visualized with neutral buoyant particles.
-Motion of the visualized particles is detected by the eye almost instantaneously through light and is mapped on our retina [1], so that during these processes, the motion of the fluid particles is transformed into that of the information particles by light carrying the images of fluid particles.
-This is why the motion of the fluid particles is intact in the physical space, but only the reflected lights, or electromagnetic waves consisting of photons can reach the retina.
-Photons are then converted to electrochemical particles and are passed along the visual cortex for further processing in parts of the cerebral cortex [1].
-Photons and/or electrochemical particles are considered to be information particles.
-It is, therefore, natural to expect that the flow in the physical world is faithfully transformed to that in the information world, or brain including eye, which is referred to as "informatical world" hereafter.
-During this transformation, the flow solution in the physical world changes into the information in the informatical world.(e) Proposed are correspondences between the flow and game information, which are listed in Table 1.
+Motion of the visualized particles is detected by the eye almost instantaneously through light and is mapped on our retina(Solso 1994), so that during these processes, motion of the "fluid particles" is transformed into that of the "information particles" by light carrying the images of fluid particles.
+This is why motion of the fluid particles is intact in the physical space, but only the reflected lights, or electromagnetic waves consisting of photons can reach the retina.
+Photons are then converted to electrochemical particles and are passed along the visual cortex for further processing in parts of the cerebral cortex(Solso 1994).
+Photons and /or electrochemical particles are considered to be information particles.
+It is, therefore, natural to expect that the flow in the physical world is faithfully transformed to that in the information world, or brain including eye, which is referred to "informatical world" here after.
+During this transformation, the flow solution in the physical world changes into the informatical world.

+(e) Proposed are correspondences between the flow and game information, which are listed in Table 1.